Barbus carpathicus

 Barbus carpathicus, the Carpathian barbel, is a species of freshwater ray-finned fish belonging to the family Cyprinidae, the family which includes the carps, barbels and related fishes.
 This fish is found in the drainage system of the Danube in Europe.

 Taxonomy

-Barbus carpathicus was first formally described in 2007 by Petr Kotík, Constantinos S. Tsigenopoulos, Petr Ráb and Patrick Berrebi with its type locality given as the Ublianka River, a tributary of Uzh River in the Danube River basin at Ubla in Slovakia at 48°53'N, 22°23'E. The Carpathian barb is a species within the genus Barbus which is the type genus of the subfamily Barbinae within the family Cyprinidae.
+Barbus carpathicus was first formally described in 2007 by Petr Kotlík, Constantinos S. Tsigenopoulos, Petr Ráb and Patrick Berrebi with its type locality given as the Ublianka River, a tributary of Uzh River in the Danube River basin at Ubla in Slovakia at 48°53'N, 22°23'E. The Carpathian barb is a species within the genus Barbus which is the type genus of the subfamily Barbinae within the family Cyprinidae.

 Etymology

 Barbus carpathicus is classified in the genus Barbus, the name of which is the Latin for "beard".
 The specific name carpathicus means belonging to the Carpathian Mountains, this species is endemic to the northwestern Carpathians.